Your Go-To Guide for How to Do Keyword Research

-- Personal Life: 3 years dating relationship, enjoys spending money on thrills and high adventure activities
+- Personal Life: 3 years married relationship, enjoys spending money on tech and high adventure activities

 As you study the types of people who read your content or purchase your products and services, you’ll start to notice trends in their demographics.

 By putting a name and a face to those trends, you’ll have a better understanding of who you’re targeting, as well as the keywords they search.

 That means understanding what kind of questions they have and what kind of things they want to know so you can better generate content that is valuable to them.
 You do this by researching search intent.

 Understanding search intent, also known as user intent, is the trick to performing quality keyword research.
 It used to be a little-known trick that could help your page beat the crowd, but now it’s required to rank even for more obscure keywords.

 Here’s a little example to help you see what I mean.
 Let’s say that as you’re preparing for your grand zipline adventure, you looked up the keyword “zipline” on Google to find zipline tours based in Europe.
 You see results for local zipline tours, zipline equipment, and a business called Zipline, a medical delivery drone company — not quite the type of zipline that you thought, right?

 To fix that, you look up the keyword, “zipline tours Europe.”
 You see that all the results are about all the fun zipline tours around Europe.
 This keyword worked much better than “zipline” because it was more specific.
 It showed better what you meant when you typed it.